-- Maintain Kentucky's guidelines for KRI grant applications, as defined by current budget bill. - Review any KRI grant applications received, request completion documents as needed. - Provide staff support for the Water Transportation Advisory Board. - Interface with the public and private river ports in the state by responding to information requests and serving as a member of the Kentucky Association of River ports. - Conduct annual on-site visits of active public river ports in the state, as travel restrictions allow. - Actively participate on the AASHTO Council on Water Transportation. - Maintain Kentucky's application for establishing a public river port authority.
-Review and respond to applications for establishing a public river port authority, as needed.
-Update and participate in the Kentucky River ports, Highway and Rail Freight Study. - Plan and host river port meetings, as needed. - Coordinate with United States Coast Guard, US Corp of Engineers, and MARAD on issues impacting river ports. - Maintain KYTC's River ports website. - Maintain and update River ports GIS datasets and maps.
+- Maintain Kentucky's guidelines for KRI grant applications, as defined by current budget bill. - Review any KRI grant applications received, manage awarded projects, request completion documents as needed. - Provide staff support for the Water Transportation Advisory Board. - Interface with the public and private river ports in the state by responding to information requests and serving as a member of the Kentucky Association of Riverports. - Conduct annual on-site visits of active public river ports in the state, as travel restrictions allow. - Actively participate on the AASHTO Council on Water Transportation. - Maintain Kentucky's application for establishing a public river port authority.
+Review and respond to applications for establishing a public river port authority, as needed. - Maintain Kentucky Riverports, Highway and Rail Freight Study, as needed. - Coordinate with United States Coast Guard, US Corp of Engineers, and MARAD on issues impacting river ports. - Maintain KYTC's Riverports website. - Maintain and update Riverports GIS datasets and maps.